UChicago-FLOTO/docs/user/application_user.md

 Measurement applications can be deployed on FLOTO for the purposes of collecting data from various edge deployments.

 Users can deploy applications to FLOTO using the dashboard, CLI, or API.
+The API endpoints are documented [here](https://portal.floto.science/api/schema/swagger-ui/).

 There are 3 components at play in this API.